-The P/E ratio effect surmises that low P/E stocks produce higher risk-adjusted returns than high P/E stocks.
+The P/E ratio effect says that low P/E stocks produce higher risk-adjusted returns than high P/E stocks.

-This is another classic value investing anomaly that has been supported by value investors such as Warren Buffett, Joel Greenblatt and Howard Marks and written about by researchers including Basu and Shiller.
+This is another classic value investing anomaly that has been supported by value investors such as Warren Buffett, Joel Greenblatt and Howard Marks.
+It’s been written about by researchers including Basu and Shiller.

-A stock with a low P/E ratio, meanwhile, is less expensive relative to recent earnings and investors are therefore less optimistic on growth.
+A stock with a low P/E ratio, meanwhile, is less expensive relative to recent earnings.
+Investors are therefore less optimistic on growth.